robcmorris/robcmorris/content/blog/Gatsby_in_Azure_Static_Web_Apps/index.md

 1. On the resource screen, click the _URL_ link to open your deployed application.
 You may need to wait a minute or two for the GitHub Actions to complete.

-## Development
+## Development Time

-Now its time to develop and push changes to our repo.
+Now its time to push changes to our repo.
+You can refer to the [Gatsby Starter Blog GitHub](https://github.com/gatsbyjs/gatsby-starter-blog) and the [Gatsby Documentation](https://www.gatsbyjs.com/) for more info but this is where you'll need to go wild exploring the files and folders in the **gatsby-starter-blog** folder.

 1. Back in your terminal window we should still be in your **gatsby-starter-blog** folder.